Pricing

 How do you make a seasonal menu?

 Making your core menu is hard enough, so how do you add a seasonal menu into the mix?
-There’s a lot to think about when making a menu, from pricing and margins to figuring out how menus should look and what your customers really want to eat.
+There’s a lot to think about when making a menu, from pricing and margins to accessibility and figuring out your menu design.

-To help you out, we’ve created a guide to improving your summer menu ideas to have the best seasonal menu for the upcoming busy season.
+To help you out, we’ve created a guide to improving your menu ideas to have the best seasonal menu, every time.

 Use in-season ingredients

 Sourcing from local farms and producers is one of the hottest trends in the restaurant industry for a good reason.
 And why not?
-A local farm-to-table experience brings the freshest, in-season ingredients the shortest distance possible to land on diners’ plates.
+A local farm-to-table experience brings the freshest, in-season ingredients in the shortest distance possible to land on diners’ plates.
+Why buy cucumbers from another state when you can support your local community?
 These ingredients taste better, the process is better for the planet, and they provide inspiration for your chefs to create new dishes out of seasonal produce and flavors.

-If you’re not sure what to put on a summer menu, take inspiration from the seasonal foods that are being harvested and produced in your area.
+If you’re not sure what to put on seasonal menu, take inspiration from the seasonal foods that are being harvested and produced in your area.

 Revisit your inventory and suppliers

-Related to the previous point, if you aren’t using local farms and producers, consider doing an audit of your inventory and suppliers.
-Maybe the kitchen has a surplus of a staple like flour, or a french toast special left a ton of powdered sugar unused.
+Related to the previous point, if you aren’t using local producers, consider an audit of your inventory and suppliers.
+Maybe the kitchen has a surplus of a staple like flour, or a brioche french toast special left a ton of powdered sugar unused.
 Then perhaps New Orleans-style beignets make sense on your summer menu!

 Making a menu depends on what’s available and how much it costs.
 Taking the time to assess your inventory and local supplier costs will help you figure out what seasonal dishes may yield the biggest profit.
 Tools like xtraChef by Toast make cost analysis easier than ever for restaurant owners and managers.